XRS-DPP/MeetUpInReactJS/README.md

 ## __Introduction__:
 Features:
 For Community Staff (Admin Role):
-Login: Community staff can log into the app and login is required to manage events.\
-Create Events: Staff can create new events with all necessary details (title, description, datetime, location, etc.).\
-Update Events: Staff can update existing events.\
-Delete Events: Staff can delete events.\
-Admin user account:
-email: admin@meetupnow.com\
-password: 123!\
 Please use above account info to finish authentication to explore the platform.\
+Admin user account: email: admin@meetupnow.com password: 123!\
+1. Login: Community staff can log into the app and login is required to manage events.\
+2. Create Events: Staff can create new events with all necessary details (title, description, datetime, location, etc.).\
+3. Update Events: Staff can update existing events.\
+4. Delete Events: Staff can delete events.\

 For Community Members:
-View Events: Community members can view a list of events or individual event page.\
+1. View Events: Community members can view a list of events or individual event page.\
-Register Attendance: Community members can register for events (e.g., RSVP, mark themselves as attending).\
+2. Register Attendance: Community members can register for events (e.g., RSVP, mark themselves as attending).\
-Google Calendar Integration: Members can add events directly to their Google Calendars for reminders and notifications.\
+3. Google Calendar Integration: Members can add events directly to their Google Calendars for reminders and notifications.\

 ## __Installation__:
 1. Clone the repository git clone **`git@github.com:Xiaoru-Sun/MeetUpInReactJS.git`**